briandconnelly/nicheconstruct/paper/05_discussion.md

 ## Evolution at Multiple Timescales

 In our work, the niche is modeled implicitly by the composition of the population.
-Any changes, therefore, in the population produce immediate effects on the constructed environment and the resulting feedbacks.
+Any changes in the population, therefore, produce immediate effects on the constructed environment and the resulting feedbacks.
 However, timescales in our model could be de-coupled in two ways.
 First, cooperators modify their niche by enabling their population to reach larger density (Equation 4).
 These increased population sizes play a critical role by effectively increasing the rate of evolution in these populations.
 Because of the importance of this process, it would be very informative to explore how sensitive our results are to changes in how long the increases in population size are upheld.
-Similarly, changes in the timescale at which the niche at a patch change also have potential to dramatically alter our results.
+Similarly, changes in the rate at which a niche changes in response to subpopulation changes have potential to dramatically alter our results.
-Not only would changes in timescale affect the selective values of alleles as the population changed, but they could also influence whether or not populations were able to evolve adapted types and if so, how well those adapted types can propagate through the population to address the threat of a defector.
+Not only would such changes in timescale affect the selective values of alleles as the population changed, but they could also influence whether or not populations were able to evolve adapted types and if so, how well those adapted types can propagate through the population to address the threat of a defector.

 Other studies, while not focused on cooperation, have similarly shown that the timescales at which niche construction feedbacks occur can strongly influence evolutionary outcomes [@laland1999evolutionary; @laland1996evolutionary].
 This perspective is likely to be crucial for understanding the evolution of cooperative behaviors like the production of public goods.